 This is the part most agents won’t discuss, because it’s uncomfortable.

-Buyers can't see any of this directly.
+Buyers can’t see any of this directly.
 But they feel the result of it.
-A home where the seller is emotionally ready has a different quality than one where the seller is resentful of the process, convinced the market is wrong, or quietly hoping a buyer will overlook the things they never got around to fixing.
+A home where the seller is emotionally ready feels like an opportunity; one where the seller is resentful of the process, convinced the market is wrong, or quietly hoping it doesn’t sell, feels like a problem the buyer never got around to fixing.

-Behavioral research on decision-making supports what experienced agents observe intuitively: people make emotional assessments quickly and unconsciously, then construct rational explanations afterward.
-When buyers say "it just didn't feel right," they're reporting a real response — one shaped by dozens of small signals the home is sending about how it's been cared for and how ready its owners are to let it go.
+Behavioral research on decision-making supports what experienced agents observe intuitively: people make emotional decisions quickly and unconsciously, then construct rational explanations afterward.
+When buyers say "it just didn't feel right," it’s often a literal response — one shaped by dozens of small signals the home is sending about how it’s been cared for and whether its current owners are ready to let it go.

 Why This Matters More at Higher Price Points

-My mother used to say "beggars can't be choosers" when my siblings and I complained about what was for dinner.
-I always hated that expression — until I started selling real estate.
+My mother used to say "beggars can’t be choosers" when my siblings and I complained about what was for dinner.
+I never understood that expression — until I started selling real estate.

 Because the same principle applies, and it’s worth being honest about it.

 At the entry level of the Plano market, buyers have limited options.
-They take what they can get, and they make it work.
-But at high-end and luxury segments, buyers have choices — real ones.
-They're not desperate.
-They're not settling.
-They're looking for a home that feels right, and if yours doesn't, they move on to one that does without much hesitation.
+They take what they can get, and they’re often willing to overlook a home that feels "unloved" if the price and location work.
+But as you move into the mid-range and luxury segments, buyers have choices — real ones.
+They’re not desperate.
+They’re not settling.
+They’re looking for a home that feels right, and if yours doesn’t, they move on to one that does without much hesitation.

-Here's the part that frustrates sellers: the home that sells over yours might not be objectively better.
-Same square footage, similar finishes, comparable location.
+Here’s the part that frustrates sellers: the home that sells over yours might not be objectively better.
+It might be a similar size, in a comparable location.
 But it felt better.
 And at this price point, feeling better is often enough.

 What the Data Shows

-In Plano's 2025 market, listings that never found a buyer averaged 70 days on market before coming off — more than two months of showings, feedback, and carrying costs before an outcome that felt like starting over.
+In Plano’s 2025 market, listings that never found a buyer averaged 70 days on market before coming off.
+That’s ten weeks of cleaning for showings, feedback, and carrying costs before an outcome that felt like starting over.

-That's not a market problem.
+That’s not a market problem.
 Plano had real demand in 2025.
-That's a preparation and positioning problem, playing out over 70 days of missed connections.
+That’s a preparation and positioning problem.
+It’s the cost of unloved homes and missed connections.

 (The previous post in this series covers what that timeline does to your final sale price in detail.)